 SCE-MI 2 function-based interface supports binding between where the DPI functions are defined and from where they are called based on static C symbol names.
 The user needs to define a function on one side and call it from the other side.
-It will be up to SCE-MI 2 implementation to make sure that wrappers with matching symbol names are provided where appropriate.
+A SCE-MI 2 implementation will ensure that wrappers with matching symbol names are provided where appropriate.